visgl/loaders.gl/modules/3d-tiles/wip/tileset-3d.md

 ## Options

-> Tileset3D class is still being developed, not all options are guaranteed to be working.

-The `Tileset3D` class supports a number of options

 - `options.url` (`Resource|String|Promise.Resource|Promise.String`) The url to a tileset JSON file.
 - `options.show`=`true` (`Boolean`) - Determines if the tileset will be shown.